 Preservation of Cellular Therapies is a professional short course founded in 2003 to provide practical training for those individuals involved in the preservation of cellular therapies.
-The course is associated with the Biopreservation Core Resource at the University of Minnesota.
-The short course will be held again in Minneapolis, MN, from May 18-19, 2020.
+This virtual course is associated with the Biopreservation Core Resource at the University of Minnesota and will be hosted on May 18-19, 2021.

 Course Overview: Preservation of Cellular Therapies

 Currently 1.2 million patients are receiving treatment from regenerative medicine products produced by 171 companies with a capital value of approximately $4.7 billion.
 Most molecules, cells and tissues are collected at a given time and location for use at a later time.
 Therefore, our ability to stabilize biological properties (e.g. viability, biomarkers) during transportation and long-term storage is a critical technology.

 The preservation of cellular therapies is the central focus of this professional short course.

 Come learn about fundamentals of preservation, protocol development, design of a storage facility, regulatory issues associated with preservation of cell therapies, clinical issues and more.